 - The Teachings of Silvanus, translated by Malcolm L. Peel and Jan Zandee, from the Nag Hammadi Library

 - The Essene Gospel of Peace, Book One, translated by Edmond Bordeaux Szekely

 - The Flight of the Feathered Serpent by Armando Corsani

 - Connecting with Our Personal Mother Goddess by Angela Pritchard

 - Reestablishing the Feminine in Godhead: The Role of the Mother Goddess in Spirituality by Angela Pritchard

 Below are posts about ancient sacred texts related to the religion of the sun that deal with elimination of the egos.

-- Belsebuub, The Peace of the Spirit Within, Mystical Life Publications.
+- Belsebuub, Searching Within, Mystical Life Publications.

 - Belsebuub and Angela Pritchard, The Path of the Spiritual Sun: Celebrating the Solstices & Equinoxes, Chapter 3 “The Spiritual Meaning of the Autumn Equinox,” Mystical Life Publications, 2016.